 In March 2022, the Company, Xeris Pharma and certain subsidiary guarantors of the Company entered into a Credit Agreement and Guaranty (as amended, modified or amended and restated from time to time, the "Hayfin Loan Agreement") with the lenders from time to time parties thereto (the "Lenders") and Hayfin Services LLP, as administrative agent for the Lenders (in such capacity, together with its successors and assigns, the "Agent"), pursuant to which the Company and its subsidiaries party thereto granted a first priority security interest on substantially all of their assets, including intellectual property, subject to certain exceptions.
 The Hayfin Loan Agreement provided for the Lenders to extend \$100.0 million in term loans to the Company on the closing date and up to an additional \$50.0 million in delayed draw term loans during the one year period immediately following the closing date (collectively, the "Loans").
-On December 28, 2022, the Company borrowed the full amount of such \$50.0 million adayed draw term loan under the Hayfin Loan Agreement.
-In conjunction with the execution of the Hayfin Loan Agreement, the Oxford Loan Agreement in full, the proceeds to repay the obligations under the Dox of general corporate purposes.
+On December 28, 2022, the Company or the full amount of such \$50.0 million delayed draw term loan under the Hayfin Loan Agreement.
+In conjunction with the execution of the Hayfin Loan Agreement, the Oxford Loan Agreement remaining balance of \$43.5 million and fees of \$2.1 million in connection with the loan repayment were paid.
+In addition to utilizing the proceeds to repay the obligations under the Oxford Loan Agreement in full, the proceeds were otherwise used for general corporate purposes.

 The Loans incur interest at a floating per annum rate in an amount equal to the sum of (i) 9.0% (or 8.0% per annum if the replacement rate in effect is the Wall Street Journal Prime Rate) plus (ii) the greater of (x) (1) CME Group Benchmark Administration Limited (CBA) Term SOFR (or the replacement rate, if applicable) if CBA Term SOFR is greater than 1.00% plus 0.26161% or (2) 1.00% if CME Term SOFR is less than 1.00% and (y) one percent (1.00%) per annum (or 2.0% per annum if the replacement rate in effect is the Wall Street Journal Prime Rate).
 The Company has incurred total debt issuance costs of approximately \$3.6 million related to the Hayfin Loan Agreement, which are being amortized to interest expense over the life of the loan using the effective interest method.
 The remaining balance of unamortized debt issuance costs have been reflected as a direct reduction to the loan balance.
-The effective interest rate, including the amortization of debt discount and debt issuance costs, amounts to 11.8%.
+The effective interest rate, including the amortization of debt discount and debt issuance costs, amounts to approximately 11.8%.
 The debt outstanding under the Hayfin Loan Agreement approximates fair value due to the variable interest rate on the debt.

-The Loans will mature on March 8, 2027; provided, however, the Loans will mature on January 15, 2025 if the Convertible Notes are outstanding as of such date and either (i) the maturity date thereof has not been extended to a date on or after September 4, 2027 or (ii) the Company has not received net cash proceeds from one or more permitted equity raises or permitted raises of convertible debt which, together with no more than \$15.0 million of cash on hand, is sufficient to redeem and discharge the Convertible Notes in full.
+The Loans will mature on March 8, 2027; provided, however, the Loans will mature on January 15, 2025 if the 2025 Convertible Notes are outstanding as of such date and either (i) the maturity date thereof has not been extended to a date on or after September 4,

+2027 or (ii) the Company has not received net cash proceeds from one or more permitted equity raises or permitted raises of convertible debt which, together with no more than \$15.6 million of cash on hand, is sufficient to redeem and discharge the 2025 Convertible Notes in full.